tdd by citypaul

 # Test-Driven Development

-TDD is the fundamental practice.
-Every line of production code must be written in response to a failing test.
+TDD is the fundamental practice for new or changed observable behavior: every such production change must be written in response to a failing behavior test.

 ---